-These elegant yet straightforward stitches will come in handy when trying for any sewing project.
-You can even combine these up and come up with a great design.
+These elegant yet straightforward stitches will come in handy when trying any sewing project.
+You can even combine these and come up with a great design.

 The next step of taking a stitching course is learning how to start a stitch in a sewing machine.
 For this purpose, you should have a complete understanding of what you need to invest in it.

 Another grand theory is to buy a two-in-one sewing and embroidery machine.
-The best sewing and embroidery machine will be accessible on an economical budget and have the most effortless functions to operate.
+The best machine will be accessible on an economical budget and have the most effortless functions to operate.

 Collecting all your gadgets beforehand will save you a lot of time and trouble of delaying your work.
 These essential tools are necessary, whether you’re a beginner or not.